Sawyer | Berson235 Park Ave. S., at 19th St., 11th fl.; 212-244-3055; sawyerberson.com

 Selldorf Architects860 Broadway, nr.
 17th St., second flr.; 212-219-9571; selldorf.com

-Annabelle Selldorf deserves her reputation as a minimalist; her interiors favor black and white, with occasional allowances for natural finishes—wood, metal, patina bronze.
+Annabelle Selldorf deserves her reputation as a minimalist; her interiors favor serene neutrals and natural finishes—wood, metal, patina bronze.
 Jolts of color come from her impeccable taste in art, which could explain why she’s a favorite of gallery owners like David Zwirner.

 Mercado’s interior-architectural-design work is clean and modern.
 He is a wizard at bringing tired spaces up to speed: for instance, the loft in which he used I-beams to erect a mezzanine reachable by a simple ribbon staircase.